CopernicaMarketingSoftware/Documentation/SMTPeter/rest-templates.md

 full specification of the supported properties can be found on the [ResponsiveEmail.com website](https://www.responsiveemail.com).

-The API returns a link to the new template in the "Location" header, and the output JSON.
-You can optionally pass a format to the URL, to tell SMTPeter to redirect to an other URL instead.
-Note that this "format" option only changes the "location" header in SMTPeter's answer.
-If you want to store a new template, you must always send JSON data, no matter what formatting type you pass to the URL.
+The API returns a link to the new template in the "Location" header of the HTTP response, and a small JSON object holding the template ID.
+You can optionally pass a format-name to the URL, to tell SMTPeter to redirect to an other URL instead.
+Note that this "format" option only changes the "location" header in SMTPeter's answer; the body data of your POST call must be JSON.

 Example request: